 The world of flowering plants include more than just annuals and perennials.
-Hundreds of varieties of vines, shrubs and bulbs add beauty and color to the garden.
+Hundreds of varieties of vines, shrubs and bulbs add beautiful flowers and various colors to the garden.

 Want to learn the hidden meanings of each flower?
-Check out our dictionary of the meanings of each type of flower here and send a secret message.
+Check out our alphabetical list and dictionary of the meanings of each type of flower here and send a secret message.

 Allium: Also known as flowering onion, this plant grows from a bulb or from seed, and produces globes of purple clusters of flowers atop long stems.
 Plant in full sun, in moist but well-drained soil.

 Anemone: Also known as windflower, these tuberous flowers produce poppy-like blooms in early-to-mid spring.
 Plant anemones in full sun or part shade.